centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-storage-acr.md

 Go to <https://microsoft.com/devicelogin> and enter the code.

-Connect using a monitoring service account, as a result, the shell should prompt information below:
+Connect using a monitoring service account.
+As a result, the shell should give you the following information:

 ```shell
     [